 Freedom and Flexibility

-- Once you are satisfied with your Prototype, create a Production Template to enter the serial number identifiers for your Production Things.
+- Create a Production Template to enter the serial number, enroll and control passwords for your Production Things.
 The Production Template created allows you to provision your Things in the platform so they can enroll and connect securely.

 All of the CloudPlugs libraries are Open Source and hosted on Github so that you can use, contribute, and request features on them easily and at no cost.